digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 obligor or owner) can be instantiated by arbitrary values of the appropriate type.
 To facilitate understanding, each box includes a label describing the intuitive purpose of the corresponding set of actions.
-As the image suggest, the transfer box imposes the constraint that the bank must remain the same both in the exercised IOU contract, and in the newly created IOU contract.
+As the image suggests, the transfer box imposes the constraint that the bank must remain the same both in the exercised IOU contract, and in the newly created IOU contract.
 However, the owner can change arbitrarily.
 In contrast, in the settle actions, both